Chevrolet C/K (fourth generation)

+Internally codenamed the GMT400 platform, GM did not give the model line a word moniker (e.g., "Rounded-Line series" for its predecessor).
+After its production, the model line would informally become known by the public as the "OBS" (Old Body Style), in reference to its GMT800 successor.
+In starting a different tradition, the model line overlapped production with both its predecessor and successor; the model line again shared body commonality with GM medium-duty commercial trucks.

 Over nearly a 14-year production run, the fourth-generation C/K was assembled by GM in multiple facilities in the United States, Canada, and Mexico.
-After the 2000 model year, the fourth-generation C/K was discontinued and was replaced by the GMT800 platform (introduced for 1999); heavy-duty chassis cabs remained in production through 2002.
+After the 2000 model year, the fourth-generation C/K was discontinued and was replaced by the GMT800 platform (introduced for 1999); the C3500HD heavy-duty chassis cab model remained in production through 2002.
 In line with the GMC Sierra, Chevrolet subsequently adopted a singular Chevrolet Silverado nameplate for its full-size truck line (which remains in use).

 Development

 The development of the fourth-generation C/K began in the early 1980s with design operations headed by General Motors Truck and Bus Group.
 Computers took on a greater role to develop the model line as GM used computer data to develop both components and tooling for the vehicle.
 Key objectives included reducing weight (in the interest of improving fuel economy), improving aerodynamics and handling, and upgrading interior comfort.
 The second model family to adapt the GMT platform nomenclature, the fourth-generation C/K ended the tradition of GM monikers for full-size trucks (i.e., Rounded Line, Action Line, Task Force, Advance Design), taking on the GMT400 internal codename.

 Styled with straighter lines than its predecessor (to maximize interior space and improve functionality), the exterior of the GMT400 was designed to optimize aerodynamics (to further increase fuel economy).
 Fitted with a flush, curved grille and front bumper, the body was designed with sedan-style doors with flush window glass.
-Over a decade after their introduction by Ford and Dodge, GM designed an extended-cab configuration for the C/K line.
-Nearly 20 years after removing them from its car lines, GM removed vent windows from the C/K trucks (the first full-size truck line to delete them).
+GM debuted an extended-cab configuration for the C/K line about 15 years after its introduction by Dodge and then Ford.
+GM also removed vent windows from the C/K trucks (the first full-size truck line to do so), nearly 20 years after removing them from its car lines.

 K-Series four-wheel drive trucks underwent multiple functional upgrades.
 The solid front axle was replaced by independent front suspension (closer in configuration to C-Series trucks); operation of the transfer case was simplified with the standardization of a shift-on-the-fly system.
 To enhance durability, the chassis was redesigned with a fully welded frame with a boxed front section for strength and rigidity; to better resist corrosion, additional galvanized steel was added to the body.